-This darts game online is just like the real thing.
-Play the game of 501 darts against the computer, or against another person in multiplayer mode.
+This darts game online is just like the real thing!
+Play single-player against the computer or multiplayer against real people.

 This darts online game uses the standard dart board.
 The game you play is called 501.
 This is one of the most commonly played dart games in pubs around the world.

 In this version it's you against one other player.
 For the other player, you can choose between the computer, your friend on the same device, a friend somewhere else, or even an anonymous player worldwide.

 If you just want to practice for awhile, without competing, set the game in single-player practice mode.

 Here's how to throw the dart in this 501 Darts game online.
 I'll explain the rules afterward.

 1) The dart moves side-to-side at first, automatically.
 Click the mouse on the dart to stop it moving.

 Most of the time you should try to stop the dart directly below the center of the board.
 This will make it easier for you to aim the dart at the 20 segment of the board.

 2) Hold down the left mouse button, and drag the mouse toward you.
 This will open a power slider bar.